boldbi/bold-bi-docs/docs/site-administration/look-and-feel-settings-in-cloud-bi/create-custom-application-theme.md

     </tr>
 </table>

-Once you customize the template file with advanced customization it will look like the image shown below.
+Once you customize the template file with advanced customization, it will look like the image shown below.

 ![Customized template file](/static/assets/site-administration/images/customize-template-file.png)